Squared Neural Families: A New Class of Tractable Density Models: Experiments

 Results are shown in Table~\ref{tab:0layer} for the $0$ and $16$ layer cases, and further tables for $1,2,4$ and $8$ layers are given in Appendix~\ref{app:experiment1}.
 Our observations are that all base distributions are able to achieve good performance, provided they are appended with a normalising flow of appropriate depth. \snf{} is able to achieve good performance with depth 0 on all three datasets, as are \texttt{Resampled} and \texttt{GMM} for the Moons dataset.
 The parameter count for well-performing \snf{} models is very low, but the computation time can be relatively high.
 However, \snf{} is the only model which consistently achieves the highest performance within one standard deviation across all normalising flow depths.

 \paragraph{Data on the sphere} We compare the three cases mentioned in \S~\ref{sec:exponential_fam} using Kernel~\ref{kernel:vmf}, i.e. mixtures of the von Mises Fisher (VMF) distribution, as shown in Figure~\ref{fig:unconditional}.
 Over $50$ runs, the unconstrained $\matrix{V}$, diagonal $\matrix{V}$, and $n=m=1$ cases respectively obtain test negative log likelihoods of $1.38\pm 9.64\times10^{-3}$, $1.46\pm0.016$ and $2.34\pm0.26$ each in $111.18\pm2.58$, $109.12\pm0.80$ and $61.88\pm0.33$ seconds (average $\pm$ standard deviation).
 In this setting, allowing for a fully flexible $\matrix{V}$, going beyond the classical mixture model, shows clear benefits in performance.
+Results are summarised in Table~\ref{tab:astro}.
 Full details are given in Appendix~\ref{app:experimentsphere}.

 \paragraph{Conditional density estimation on astronomy data} Predicting plausible values for the velocity of distant astronomical objects (such as galaxies or quasars) without measuring their full spectra, but by measuring shifted spectra through broadband filters, is known as photometric redshift.
 Photometric redshift is an important problem in modern astronomy, as large surveys have increased the amount of available data that do not directly measure spectra.
 We estimate distributions for cosmological redshift $\rv{x}_1 \in \mathbb{R}$ conditional on features $\vector{x}_2 \in \mathbb{R}^5$ using a public dataset~\citep{beck2017realistic}.
 The features $\vector{x}_2$ are the magnitude a broadband filter (red) and set of four pairwise distances between broadband colour filters (ultraviolet-green, green-red, red-infrared1, infrared1-infrared2).
 We benchmark our own \snf{} against a conditional kernel density estimator (CKDE) and a conditional normalising flow (CNF)~\citep{winkler2019learning}.
 We use a publically available implementation~\citep{glusenkamp2020unifying} of CNF.
 Our \snf{} here is not appended with any normalising flow layers.
 We use $\sigma=\snake$, $\vector{t}=\ident$, $\mathbb{X}=\mathbb{R}$ and a Gaussian base density.
 We use a deep conditional feature extractor with layer widths $[2^5n, 2^4n, 2^3n, 2^2n, 2n]$, and then set $m=n/2$.
 Full details are given in Appendix~\ref{app:experiment2}.